What you will study

 - Relevance of topics and practical examples to the context of your own professional practice

-- Illustrative practice activities with solutions, “test your understanding” activities and tutor-marked assignments, including a derivatives modelling portfolio, to reinforce learning
+- Illustrative practice activities with solutions, “test your understanding” activities and tutor-marked assignments, including a portfolio of financial models and programming code files, to reinforce learning

 - Advanced diploma from London School of Finance and Law upon course completion

 This non-credit advanced diploma is intended for finance students and practitioners who want to upgrade existing knowledge and skills in areas relevant to the investment practice, including investment management, financial risk management and financial engineering.

 The course can be taken alongside your degree or professional qualification studies elsewhere or as part of your informal career development programme.
 Since this is a highly technical programme, you must be equipped with strong mathematical skills and basic programming skills.

 - Knowledge and understanding of core subject areas

 - Problem-solving and reasoning

 - Data handling, analytical skills and overall research literacy

 - Communication, team working and time management skills